Pommes De Terre Dauphinoise

 It is one of our favourite of French dishes and yet it is so simple and very inexpensive to make.

-Potatoes are one of our little friends in the kitchen - they are inexpensive - even more so it you are able to grow your own and yet they make the most wonderful dishes from frites (chips or fries to most of us), to roast potatoes, sauté potatoes, potato nests and in this instance, the beautiful gratin dauphinois.
+Potatoes are one of our little friends in the kitchen - they are inexpensive - even more so if you are able to grow your own and yet they make the most wonderful dishes from Frites (chips or fries to most of us) to potatoes boulangére, fondant potatoes, aligot, and in this instance, the beautiful gratin dauphinois.

 Using a French mandolin to slice the potatoes will ensure that the slices are even thickness which will allow the potatoes to be cooked evenly through and there are no raw pieces surprising anyone during the meal.

 This is what your scrumptious dish will look like with half the cream just before going into the oven.

 - Serve with your chosen meat such as Ham Ficelle Picarde, or Sausage.

 - A Green Salad, Artichoke Salad, or Lyonnaise Salad.

 - It's good on its own too when you feel in the need of comfort eating, especially with a glass of wine and some crusty French bread.

 To bake Gratin Dauphinois well a heavy-bottom baking dish is the best.
 Thick glass like Pyrex, Corningware, cast iron, or stoneware are all good choices that will allow the potatoes to cook to a nice softness without burning.